Meet our Team

 Paula is the most kind hearted, outgoing, friendliest man you will meet - and he has no frown lines!
 He is an awesome ambassador for his country and really loves to host us while we are on tour in Fiji!

 Nihao/Tashidelek/Rimagenie (Hello in Chinese/Tibetan/Yi).
-I’m Michael.
-Michael has been working with us on our China & Tibet cycle tour since 2016, where he leads us through the back streets of Chengdu, helps us navigate the intricacies of the local bureaucracy and provides insight into the customs and cultures of the local tribes.
+I’m Wen Chen.
+WEn Chen has been working with us on our China & Tibet cycle tour since 2017, where he leads us through the back streets of Chengdu, helps us navigate the intricacies of the local bureaucracy and provides insight into the customs and cultures of the local tribes.

-Prior to joining us Michael completed a couple of long distance self supported cycle tours in Asia, has worked in 5 star hotels and in fitness centres and keeps his english language skills in order by watching “Desperate Housewives” in his spare time!
+Prior to joining us Wen Chen completed a couple of long distance self supported cycle tours in Asia, has worked in 5 star hotels and in fitness centres and keeps his english language skills in order by watching “Desperate Housewives” in his spare time!